acoustic-content-samples/sample-article-create/README.md

 This is a sample of a custom web application for creating new "Article" content items with images in Acoustic Content (formerly Watson Content Hub or WCH).
 It also includes an example of how to update an existing content item which is in ready state.

 This sample shows:
-* Authenticating to the Watson Content Hub and calling APIs that require authentication.
+* Authenticating to the Acoustic Content and calling APIs that require authentication.
 * Using the authoring services for resources, assets, and content to upload a resource, create an asset, and create an "Article" content item that includes the image.

 This sample can be used to create new articles that will be displayed in this earlier sample: https://github.com/ibm-wch/sample-article-carousel